angelgonzo/homelab-thalamus/README.md

 I hope you find this lab as interesting as I do (lol).

 The reason this lab is made is simply out of curiosity.
 I fell into the rabbit hole of what server hosting was when trying to find a place to make an always-online Project Zombiod server, so my friends and I could play.
-Needless to say, I am still digging through this rabbit hole with more services such as
+Needless to say, I am still digging through this rabbit hole with more services such as:
-  Media Hosting,
+  ## Jellyfin,
-  Music Player,
+  ## Nextcloud,
-  Web-hosted Obsidian notes,
+  ## Obisdian Notes,
-  Game servers,
+  ## Audiobookshelf,
-  Audiobooks-hosting,
+  ## Navidrone,
-  Alternative Cloud Storage,
+  ## Portainer,
-  web-emulation.
+  ## NGIX Reverse Proxy

 A lot of these things come from the need to try to get away from a subscription-based model, such as Google Drive, or Netflix/HBO Max/Hulu/etc. One way to do that is to locally host it using your own equipment and electricity (haha).